afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 - Types: Common workloads include Deployments, StatefulSets, DaemonSets, and Jobs, each serving specific application requirements.

 - Management: Kubernetes workloads are managed using declarative configurations, enabling scalability, resilience, and ease of deployment.

+#### 61. Kuberntes cost optimisation?
+**Answer.** Kubernetes Cost Optimization:

+Right-sizing: Adjust resource requests and limits for pods to match actual usage.

+Auto-scaling: Dynamically scale the number of pods based on demand to avoid overprovisioning.

+Resource Quotas: Enforce limits on resources consumed by namespaces to prevent resource sprawl.

+Node Pools: Use different node pools with varied instance types based on workload requirements.

+Pod Disruption Budgets: Control the number of simultaneous pod disruptions during updates to maintain stability.

+Monitoring and Alerts: Implement monitoring to identify inefficiencies and set up alerts for cost-related anomalies.